ioccc-src/winner/faq.md

 `.orig.c` files (sometimes the original code is also in the directory as a `dirname.alt.c` or `prog.alt.c`).

+It might also be worth noting that almost all entries, have been fixed so that they can compile in modern systems though just because an entry compiles does not mean it will run on your specific system.

 <div id="faq3_2">
 ### FAQ 3.2: Why does a IOCCC entry fail on my 64-bit system?